renatocaliari/checkapi/README.md

-This generate dynamics scenarios based upon on a config file and test API calls and their responses.
+This generate dynamics scenarios based upon on a config file in addition to test API calls and their responses.

 It is written in javascript and it uses Vows (to API tests, whereas it allows to create dynamic contexts - test cases) and Mocha (to helpers tests).